seonghapark/cuav/README.md

 # Process data and make SAR image (make_sar_image.py)

-- Wait until parsed data is passed by analyzer(2_analyzer.py).
-- make SAR image from parsed data.
+- This node waits until parsed data is passed by analyzer(2_analyzer.py).
+It makes SAR image from parsed data.
+There are Three steps to make SAR images.
     1. Get SAR frame
         - Use sync to separate Frame.
-        - There should be long enough period of silence between sync, so we have to set threshold of silence length.
-        - After setting minimum silence length, find regions where length between two syncs are over minimum silence length.
+There should be long enough period of silence between sync, so we have to set threshold of silence length.
+After setting minimum silence length, find regions where length between two syncs are over minimum silence length.
 These regions are where we slice data to get SAR frame.
-        - Each region, slice data for get SAR frame.
+Each region, slice data for get SAR frame.
 Important thing is use the **second complete positive-valued period** in the region.
-        - After slicing data, take Hilbert Transform of each frame.
-        - When finishes get SAR frames, subtract mean of all SAR frames from each frames.
+After slicing data, take Hilbert Transform of each frame.
+When finishes get SAR frames, subtract mean of all SAR frames from each frames.
 It gets rid of DC phase component which occurred from transmit-to-receive antenna.
     2. Range Migration Algorithm(RMA)
         - Apply RMA to SAR frames, Produces SAR image.
     3. Plot image
-        - Plot image to user.
-        - We use this image to classify objects(UAV, Car, Human, etc.), So publish image data to classifier.
+        - Plotting image to user.
+We use this image to classify objects(UAV, Car, Human, etc.), So publish image data to classifier.

 # Classify object using SAR image

 - Probability of using CNN or RNN to classify objects from image data.
+It can be decided when we succeed at making SAR image.

 ---

 ## Things to do

 - I succeed transferring data between nodes in ROS.
-- But SAR image doesn't come out, I think this is because difference of radar between MIT's and ours.
+But some reason, SAR image doesn't come out, I think this is because difference of radar between MIT's and ours.
 I need to adjust parameters such as sample rate, radio frequency, pulse period.
 After adjusting these parameters, I wish SAR image comes out properly.

 p.s.
 I tried to study Range Migration Algorithm, but it's bit too hard for me.. haha..